Mt. Kilimanjaro Weather - When is the Best Time to Climb?

 The day and night temperatures can be vastly different.
 In that respect the alpine desert is no different to other deserts in the world.
 Above 4000 metres (13000 ft) a sunny day may be above 30°C (85F), the nights are still below zero.

 One question that nearly everybody asks: just how cold is it on the summit?
 Or rather, during that night climb?
-The temperatures during summit night can drop to -20°C (-5F), but be aware that with the additional chill factor of wind the felt temperature may be as low as -40 (curiously, both in degrees Celsius and Fahrenheit).
+Most commonly you will experience temperatures around -10°C to -15°C (5-15F), but temperatures during summit night can drop to -20°C (-5F) and even below, and with the additional chill factor of wind the felt temperature may be as low as -40 (curiously, both in degrees Celsius and Fahrenheit).

 Prepare for the worst case scenario, and then enjoy that everything turns out much easier than expected!